GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 increasing in complexity.

 Scaled availability for User-Agent reduction means the fully reduced UA string shipped on all Chrome devices.
-Reduction is planned to begin with a Chrome minor release in Q2 of 2022.
+Reduction began with a Chrome minor release in Q2 of 2022.

 ### Test the string locally {: #test-locally}